 The school day is the designated time for the learning process to take place.
 As such, “class parties” are discouraged.
 An occasional party, such as before the December holidays or the end of the school year, is permissible at the end of the school day with the approval of the building principal.

 Private party invitations MAY NOT be distributed in school unless given to all students.

 Open and regular communication between parents and school is encouraged.
 Formal parent-teacher conferences are held twice a year.
 However, either the classroom teacher or the parent(s) may request a conference at any time in the school year.
 On matters of importance involving a child, personal contact is strongly encouraged.

 Parents are welcome to visit classrooms and the other facilities of North Hanover Township Schools by arrangement with the classroom teacher.
 Unless otherwise directed by a member of the main office staff, all visitors are required to sign-in at the main office and to prominently display a visitor’s badge that will be provided after signing in.
 (BOE policy #1250)

-Student report cards are issued four times throughout the school year.
-Parents may access their child’s current grades on a daily basis 24/7, monitor completion of homework and communicate through e-mail with their child’s teachers through this system.
-In order to set up your account, parents need to respond to a welcome e-mail that will be automatically sent at the beginning of the school year by Teacher Ease.
+Student report cards are issued three times throughout the school year.
+In addition, mid-term progress reports will be issued three times per year.
+Parents always have access to students grads and may access their child’s current grades on a daily basis 24/7 , monitor completion of homework and communicate through e-mail with their child’s teachers through the Genesis system.
+In order to set up your account, parents need to respond to a welcome e-mail that will be automatically sent at the beginning of the school year by Genesis.
 This e-mail will inform you how to set up their own password and explain how to use the features available.